-Ask patients whether they have experienced depressed mood and anhedonia during the last month using the two-question model (PHQ-2):
+Ask patients whether they have experienced depressed mood or anhedonia during the last month (PHQ-2).

 Recognize the elderly as a high-risk group for depression and screen them appropriately, generally using the Geriatric Depression Scale.

 Assess the severity of depression and functional impairment using the PHQ-9.

 Consider screening for hypothyroidism in patients with depression; base other laboratory testing for secondary causes of depression on clinical evaluation.

 Recognize that the syndrome of major depression can be a presenting feature of other major mental disorders and substance abuse.